Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks

-Numerical simulations reveal an even more complex structure, where the system actually undergoes a Hopf-type bifurcation for $\kappa$ inside the interval $[\kappa_c^+,\kappa_c^-]$.
+Numerical simulations reveal an even more complex structure, where the system actually undergoes a Hopf-type bifurcation (a threshold at which the steady state gives way to persistent oscillations) for $\kappa$ inside the interval $[\kappa_c^+,\kappa_c^-]$.
 The latter destabilizes the fixed point towards a non-linear steady periodic orbit.
-The phase diagram in the $(\psi, \kappa)$ plane is displayed on Fig. \ref{fig:unstability_phase_diagram} for $K/z=1/3$ and three different values of $\omega$.
+The regime diagram in the $(\psi, \kappa)$ plane is displayed on Fig. \ref{fig:unstability_phase_diagram} for $K/z=1/3$ and three different values of $\omega$.
 It shows that the oscillating region occupies a larger and larger fraction of the $[\kappa_c^+,\kappa_c^-]$ interval as $\omega$ increases.

 In the following, we will avoid these complications and stay firmly within the linearly stable region, defined by

 and study the possibly destabilizing role of productivity shocks, mediated by failure cascades.